Freephone helpline: 0800 917 8495

 Patients with vascular EDS should avoid any invasive tests or invasive treatments unless strictly necessary.
 Invasive techniques that are routinely arranged for other patients could damage the fragile tissues and organs of someone with vascular EDS.
 Therefore, once the diagnosis is known, someone with vascular EDS is in a better position to receive appropriate medical care.

-We know that day to day, many people with vascular EDS live full and enjoyable lives, outcomes are improved by early diagnosis followed by appropriate management.
+We know that day to day, many people with vascular EDS live full and enjoyable lives, outcomes are improved with early diagnosis, appropriate medical management, lifestyle advice, and medication.

 Making a diagnosis of vascular EDS